-- Sponsors are needed for the Ray Bradbury’s “Dandelion Wine” Fine Arts Festival
+Ray Bradbury’s “Dandelion Wine” Arts and Music Festival

 Tour of Homes

-The Tour of Homes is an annual event that showcases 3-5 beautiful Waukegan homes.
-Participants are able to learn the history of some of the finest homes in the city as well as tour their interiors.
-The Tour of Homes, started in 1969, is the main fundraiser of the Waukegan Historical Society.
+The Tour of Homes is an annual event that showcases three to five beautiful Waukegan homes.
+Participants are able to learn the history of some of the fineset homes in the city as well as tour their interiors.
+The Tour of Homes, started in 1969, is the main fundraiser for the Waukegan Historical Society.